 Qualification of athletes from the Pole Sport World Championships to the next Pole Sport World Championships.
+These rules also apply to Aerial Sport

 - k.
 The winners (first one only) in all categories in the ranking at the Pole Sport World Championships are automatically qualified for the semifinals of the following Pole Sport World Championships. - I. If, in the following year, the winner athlete changes category due to his/her year of birth (from Junior A to Junior B, from Junior B to Senior, etc.), he/she will not be automatically qualified in the next category, but she/he will give way to the following next eligible athlete in the ranking (i.e., who does not pass category). - m.
-If one of the Doubles Juniors athletes' changes categories (or that one of the two becomes Senior), the other athlete can replace his/her partner with one of the same age foreseen by his/her category.
+If one of the Doubles Juniors athletes change categories (or that one of the two becomes Senior), the other athlete can replace his/her partner with one of the same age foreseen by his/her category, unless they want to compete in the Senior Doubles Mix category, but one of them must necessarily be Junior B, i.e. between 15 and 17 years old

-Qualification of Amateur athletes from international competition to a following international competition
+Qualification of Amateur athletes from international competition to a following international competition.
+These rules also apply to Aerial Sport